Dimebag Darrell: Murder

 A fan mourns outside the now-defunct Alrosa Villa nightclub in Columbus, Ohio, where Abbott was murdered.

 On December 8, 2004, Damageplan was performing at the Alrosa Villa nightclub in Columbus, Ohio.
-Nathan Gale, a deranged fan, rushed onto the stage as the band played the first song of its setlist and shot Abbott multiple times with a Beretta 92FS, a 9mm semi-automatic pistol - killing him instantly.
+Nathan Gale, a deranged fan, rushed onto the stage as the band played the first song of its setlist and shot Abbott multiple times with a Beretta 92FS, a 9mm semi-automatic pistol, killing him instantly.
 The band's head of security, Jeffrey "Mayhem" Thompson, then tackled Gale, but was fatally shot in the ensuing struggle.
 A fan, Nathan Bray, was also killed as he attempted to aid Abbott and Thompson, as was Erin Halk, an employee of the venue who tried to disarm Gale while he was reloading.
 Three others were wounded before Columbus police officer James Niggemeyer entered the club and shot Gale once in the head with a 12-gauge Remington Model 870, killing him.

 Abbott was pronounced dead at the scene, aged 38.
 Thousands of fans attended his public memorial, and the guest list included artists such as Eddie Van Halen, Zakk Wylde, Corey Taylor, Jerry Cantrell, and Dino Cazares.
 Abbott was buried alongside his mother Carolyn at the Moore Memorial Gardens cemetery in Arlington, Texas.
 Gene Simmons donated a Kiss Kasket for the burial, and Eddie Van Halen donated his original black-and-yellow-striped 1979 Charvel "Bumblebee" guitar, which was featured on the back cover of Van Halen II, to be included in the casket.
 A few weeks prior to his death, Abbott had met Van Halen and asked him for a replica of the Bumblebee.
 Van Halen said at the funeral: "Dime was an original and only an original deserves the original."

 After Vinnie Paul's death in 2018, he was buried next to Carolyn and Darrell, also in a Kiss Kasket.
 In late 2020, a protective fence was installed around the Abbott burial ground in an effort to stop vandalism, as Darrell's grave had previously been scratched and defaced by people over the years.
 In a 2010 interview, Vinnie called the vandalism "a real disrespectful thing".
-The Alrosa Villa was later demolished in 2021.
+The Alrosa Villa was demolished in 2021.